Windows Subsystem for Linux: History

-Though WSL (via this initial design) was much faster and arguably much more popular than the previous UNIX-on-Windows projects, Windows kernel engineers found difficulty in trying to increase WSL's performance and syscall compatibility by trying to reshape the existing NT kernel to recognize and operate correctly on Linux's API.
+Though the initial design of WSL was faster and more popular than the previous UNIX-on-Windows projects, Windows kernel engineers found difficulty in trying to increase WSL's performance and system call compatibility by trying to reshape the existing NT kernel to recognize and operate correctly on Linux's API.
 At a Microsoft Ignite conference in 2018, Microsoft engineers gave a high-level overview of a new "lightweight" Hyper-V VM technology for containerization where a virtualized kernel could make direct use of NT primitives on the host.
-In 2019, Microsoft announced a completely redesigned WSL architecture (WSL 2) using this lightweight VM technology hosting actual (customized) Linux kernel images, claiming full syscall compatibility.
+In 2019, Microsoft announced a completely redesigned WSL architecture (WSL 2) using this lightweight VM technology hosting actual (customized) Linux kernel images, claiming to provide full syscall compatibility.
 Microsoft announced WSL 2 on May 6, 2019, and it was shipped with Windows 10 version 2004.
 It was also backported to Windows 10 version 1903 and 1909.

-GPU support for WSL 2 to do GPU-accelerated machine learning was introduced in Windows build 20150.
+GPU support for WSL 2 to run GPU-accelerated machine learning was introduced in Windows build 20150.
 GUI support for WSL 2 to run Linux applications with graphical user interfaces (GUIs) was introduced in Windows build 21364.
-Both of them are shipped in Windows 11.
+Both are shipped in Windows 11.

 In April 2021, Microsoft released a Windows 10 test build that also includes the ability to run Linux graphical user interface (GUI) apps using WSL 2 and CBL-Mariner.
 The Windows Subsystem for Linux GUI (WSLg) was officially released at the Microsoft Build 2021 conference.
 It is included in Windows 10 Insider build 21364 or later.

-Microsoft introduced a Windows Store version of WSL on October 11, 2021, for Windows 11, and WSL reached version 1.0.0 on November 16, 2022.
+On October 11, 2021, Microsoft introduced a version of WSL in the Microsoft Store for Windows 11.
+It reached version 1.0.0 in November 2022 with added support for Windows 10.

+In November 2024, Microsoft announced new features coming to WSL intended to improve the experience for new users, including a window with new "getting started" navigation tips and explanations.

+On May 19, 2025, during Build, Microsoft announced that the majority of WSL had been released as open source software, aside from a driver used by WSL 1, and the IFS network redirector drivers on WSL 2.

 Notable releases

 Features

-WSL is available in Windows Server 2019 and in versions of Windows 10 from version 1607, though only in 64-bit versions.

-Microsoft envisages WSL as "primarily a tool for developers – especially web developers and those who work on or with open source projects".
-In September 2018, Microsoft said that "WSL requires fewer resources (CPU, memory, and storage) than a full virtual machine" (which prior to WSL was the most direct way to run Linux software in a Windows environment), while also allowing users to use Windows apps and Linux tools on the same set of files.

 The first release of WSL provides a Linux-compatible kernel interface developed by Microsoft, containing no Linux kernel code, which can then run the user space of a Linux distribution on top of it, such as Ubuntu, openSUSE, SUSE Linux Enterprise Server, Debian and Kali Linux.
 Such a user space might contain a GNU Bash shell and command language, with native GNU command-line tools (sed, awk, etc.), programming-language interpreters (Ruby, Python, etc.), and even graphical applications (using an X11 server at the host side).

 The architecture was redesigned in WSL 2, with a Linux kernel running in a lightweight virtual machine environment.